 "I was told by my plastic surgeon that I needed to take my money and go on a vacation.
 For me, I felt like that wasn't the end of the road.
 I truly believed that something else did exist.
 So I did a lot of research, and of course I went to school.
 I made sure I knew what I was getting myself into."

-What she was getting into was an emerging form of cosmetic tattooing.
-Hameed discovered the procedure when she got an eyebrow tattooed to replace the one she had lost from the burn.
+What Hameed was getting into was an emerging form of cosmetic tattooing.
+She discovered the procedure when she got an eyebrow tattooed to replace the one she had lost from the burn.
 She decided if tattooing could replace eyebrows, then why not her original skin colour?

 "When I started working on my face, I was extra careful.
 I wanted to make sure that I was going to get the right result," she says.

 Hameed not only transformed her own face, but she also started what is now a booming business, helping transform the lives of others.